psychemedia/finn-resources/src/how-oisin-named.md

 "In love he is," Conan grumbled.
 "A cordial for women, a disease for men, a state of wretchedness."

 "Wretched in truth," the Chief murmured.
 "Love makes us poor.
 We have not eyes enough to see all that is to be seen, nor hands enough to seize the tenth of all we want.
-When I look in her eyes I am toraiented because I am not looking at her lips, and when I see her lips my soul cries out, 'Look at her eyes, look at her eyes.' "
+When I look in her eyes I am tormented because I am not looking at her lips, and when I see her lips my soul cries out, 'Look at her eyes, look at her eyes.' "

-"That is how it happens," said GoU rememberingly.
+"That is how it happens," said Goll rememberingly.

 "That way and no other," Caelte agreed.